MimeChoudhary/MimeChoudhary/README.md

 ### 🔥 About Me

-I'm a cybersecurity expert with **5+ years of hands-on experience** in cyber defense, offensive security, and professional training.
-I’ve empowered **2000+ learners**, trained members of the **Indian Army & BSF**, and contributed to the creation of India’s **first cybersecurity school program** with **IIT Jodhpur**.
+I'm a cybersecurity expert with 7+ years of hands-on experience in cyber defense, offensive security, and professional training.
+I’ve empowered 10,000+ learners, trained members of the Indian Army & BSF, and contributed to the creation of India’s first cybersecurity school program with IIT Jodhpur.
 My career is focused on blending red-team techniques, educational outreach, and real-world threat simulation.

 ---